sindresorhus/slang-haven/readme.md

 > P: Check out my profile.<br>
 > S: D'awwwww!
 It truly is a unicornessencefulglowy day.

 ### hyper-*

 See [Hyper Slang](https://github.com/btford/hyper-slang-haven)

 ### np hard

 Synonym for "hard."

 ### doofy

-> P: seriously, you wrote it here, should be just as easy to Edit the readme in the github UI.<br>
+> P: seriously, you wrote it here, should be just as easy to Edit the readme in the github UI.
 > B: yeah that was doofy of me

 From "doofy."

 ### observalized